chales-whitepages/WP3/README.md

 But, if  you are feeling lazy, or in a hurry, you can use this source code to simply deploy to Heroku using the lovely [Heroku Button](https://blog.heroku.com/archives/2014/8/7/heroku-button).

 ## Quicker Install ##
+There are two Whitepages Pro blog posts that provide additional details for getting this app up and ready.

 ### Prerequisites
 1. A Heroku account.
 Go sign up now, it's free (to start): www.heroku.com
 2. A Twilio account.
 Go sign up now, it's free (to start): www.twilio.com
+3. A Pusher account.
+Go sign up now, it's free (to start): www.pusher.com

 ### Twilio steps